The Dawn Centre

-The Dawn Centre is a project for homeless people providing temporary accommodation, support, advice and assistance on health, housing, life skills and education all in one place.
+The Dawn Centre project provides temporary accommodation, support, advice and assistance on housing health, life skills and education for homeless people.

-The Dawn Centre has 42 rooms of which two are doubles and six are for disabled persons.
+The centre is in Conduit Street, near the railway station.
+It has 42 rooms, including two double rooms, and six rooms for disabled people.
 There is also a complex needs flat.
-Service users are able to use many facilities at the Centre, which include television lounges, an IT suite, activities room, dining room, quite rooms and a small garden.
+Facilities include television lounges, an IT suite, activities room, dining room, quiet rooms and a small garden.

 Staying at the Dawn Centre

-You will need to bring with you any personal items that you need for your stay (please check the hostel rules).
-The Dawn Centre operates a strict no alcohol rule so you will not be allowed to drink during your stay.
+You will need to bring any personal items you need for your stay.
+The centre operates a strict no alcohol rule.

 Are pets allowed?